explodecomputer/simulateGP/README.md

 # Simulate genotype-phenotype data or GWAS summary data

-This package contains functions that simulate individual-level genotype and phenotype data that conform to pre-specified directed acyclic graphs.
-It can also simulate GWAS summary data for arbitrary sample sizes rapidly, with realistic genetic architectures, sample overlap effects and LD structures.
+This package contains functions that simulate individual-level genotype and phenotype data arising from pre-specified directed acyclic graphs.
+It can also simulate large scale GWAS summary data for arbitrary sample sizes rapidly, with realistic genetic architectures, sample overlap effects and LD structures.

-To install:
+# Installation

 ```
-devtools::install_github("explodecomputer/simulateGP")
+remotes::install_github("explodecomputer/simulateGP")
 ```

-## Documentation

-For extended information see the documentation [here](https://explodecomputer.github.io/simulateGP).